Purpose: Sponsorship of genetic themed meetings not organised directly by the Genetics Society.

 • Ensure that there is an attempt for broad geographical representation where possible

-The sponsorship of the Genetics Society must be mentioned in all pre-meeting publicity (e.g. posters, flyers, website) and in the meeting programme.
+The sponsorship of the Genetics Society must be mentioned in all pre-meeting publicity (e.g. posters, flyers, website and social media) and in the meeting programme.
 If the Genetics Society is the major sponsor the meeting should be advertised as a “Genetics Society-sponsored meeting”.

 Details of the programme of the meeting and registration forms should be sent as far in advance as possible to firstname.lastname@example.org, for inclusion in the Society’s newsletter and on the website.